plantfansam/kubernetes-101/labs/3-services/README.md

 ## Exercise 0 — Creating a service with a `ClusterIP`

-In this exercise, we will create a service that's accessible at a `ClusterIP`.
+Let's get HyprSk8l's `frontend-python` service up and running and then we can add in the topping suggestion microservice interactions.
+The simplest way to expose a service is via `ClusterIP` — in a `ClusterIP` service, Kubernetes DNS will also resolve in-cluster calls to `the-service-name` to that `ClusterIP`.

+**Prework:**

+0. Make sure there are no pods running in the `default` namespace and `delete` any running pods (unless you're doing things outside of this tutorial in your cluster, of course).
+1. Look over `frontend-pod.yaml`, `frontend-pod-2.yaml` and `utility-pod.yaml` in the `resources` directory and then add the pods from each  file into the cluster with `kubectl apply -f resources/frontend-pod.yaml -f resources/frontend-pod-2.yaml -f resources/utility-pod.yaml` (your path may vary based on where you run these commands from; see [lab 2 for more details on creating Kubernetes pods](https://github.com/ponderosa-io/kubernetes-101/tree/master/labs/2-kube-pods)).

 **Tasks:**

-0. Make sure there are no pods running in the `default` namespace and `delete` any running pods (unless you're doing things outside of this tutorial in your cluster, of course).
-1. Look over `frontend-pod.yaml` and `utility-pod.yaml` and then add the pods from each  file into the cluster with `kubectl create `(see [lab 2 for more](https://github.com/ponderosa-io/kubernetes-101/tree/master/labs/2-kube-pods)).
-2. Create a file called `service.yaml` and configure a service (type: `ClusterIP`) that takes in-cluster requests to `frontend` and forwards them to the pod described in `frontend-pod.yaml`.
-Create the service in the cluster with `kubectl create`.
+0. Create a manifest (`service-clusterip.yaml`) that specifies a service with the name `frontend-via-clusterip`.
+The service should forward requests on port 81 to port 5000 in any pod with the label `app=hs-pizza-frontend`.
+The service should be of `type: ClusterIP`.
+Create the service in the cluster with `kubectl apply -f service-clusterip.yaml`.
-3. Use `kubectl describe` to find your `service`'s ClusterIP.
-Next, get inside the running `utility` pod and use `nslookup` to find out which IP requests to `frontend` go to (it should match what showed up in `describe`).
+0. Use `kubectl describe` to find your `service`'s ClusterIP.
+0. Shell into the running `utility` pod using `kubectl exec` then and use `nslookup` to find out the IP that requests to `frontend-via-clusterip` go to (it should match what showed up when you ran `describe` on the service).
-4. While inside the `utility` pod, `curl` the `frontend` service to  make sure everything's working.
+0. While inside the `utility` pod, `curl` the `/pizza` endpoint of `frontend-via-clusterip` service on (make sure you've got the port specified) to make sure everything's working.
 If you get an HTML response, things are configured properly.
+0. Delete your service when you're done using `kubectl delete`.

 **Useful docs:** [service docs](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types), [`kubectl describe`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe), [`nslookup`](https://linux.die.net/man/1/nslookup), [lab 2](https://github.com/ponderosa-io/kubernetes-101/tree/master/labs/2-kube-pods).

-##Exercise 1 — Creating a service with a `NodeIP`
+## Exercise 1 — Creating a service with a `NodeIP`

 In this exercise, we will create a service that's accessible on a specific port of every node in the cluster.

 **Tasks:**

-0. Make sure there are no other `frontend` services remaining in the cluster (that is: delete the one from exercise 0 if it's still around).`kubectl delete` as needed.
-1. Create a file called `service-nodeport.yaml` that takes requests to any node on port `30789` and forwards them to the pod described in `frontend-pod.yaml`.
+0. Create a manifest (`service-nodeport.yaml`) that specifies a service with the name `frontend-via-nodeport`.
+The service should forward requests to any node on port `30789` and forward them to any pod with the label `app=hs-pizza-frontend`.
+Launch the service into your cluster with `kubectl apply`.
-2. Get each of your cluster nodes' IP addresses with `kubectl describe` and them paste them somewhere.
-Get inside the `utility` pod and `curl` each node's IP on port 30789 and verify that you get an HTML response.
+0. Get one of your cluster nodes' IP addresses with `kubectl describe` and copy it.
+Get inside the `utility` pod and `curl` that node on port 30789, hitting the `/pizza` endpoint.
+0. Get the `frontend-via-nodeport`'s ClusterIP using `kubectl describe` and hit the `/pizza` endpoint using `ClusterIP` and using DNS.
+0. Delete your service.

 **Useful docs:** [service docs](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types), [`kubectl describe`](https://kubernetes.io/docs/reference/generated/kubectl/kubectl-commands#describe).

 ## Exercise 2 — Creating a service with a LoadBalancer

 In this exercise, we will create a service that's accessible outside the cluster using the `LoadBalancer`.
-Note: if you're running Kubernetes on a cloud provider, this can cost money!
+Note: if you're running Kubernetes on a cloud provider, this costs money!
 Make sure to shut things down when you're done!

 **Tasks:**

-0. Make sure there are no other `frontend` services remaining in the cluster (that is: delete the one from exercises 0 and 1 if they're still around). `kubectl delete` as needed.
-1. Create a file called `service-loadbalancer.yaml` that provisions a load balancer on your cluster's cloud provider and forwards requests to the pod described in `frontend-pod.yaml`.
-Create the service in the cluster with `kubectl create`.
+0. Create a manifest (`service-nodeport.yaml`) that specifies a service with the name `frontend-via-loadbalancer`.
+The service should forward requests on port 80 to port 5000 on a pod with the label `app=hs-pizza-frontend`.
+Launch the service into your cluster with `kubectl apply`.
-2. Go to your cloud provider's user interface and find your load balancer.
+0. Go to your cloud provider's user interface and find your load balancer.
-3. Visit `your-loadbalancer.yourcloudprovider.com` in a browser and verify that an HTML response is present.
+0. Visit `your-loadbalancer.yourcloudprovider.com/pizza` in a browser and verify that a response is present.

 **Useful docs:** [service types](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types)

 ## Exercise 3 — Adding pods to a service

-In this exercise, we'll add a second pod to the `frontend` service created in exercise 2 — this isn't a normal workflow but will demonstrate how services load balance across member pods.[^1]
+In this exercise, we'll add a third pod to the `frontend` service created in exercise 2 — this isn't a normal workflow but will demonstrate how services load balance across member pods.[^1]

 **Tasks:**

+0. Check out the `Endpoints` associated with your `frontend-via-loadbalancer service` by using `kubectl describe`; note how many there are.
-0. Create a second file (`frontend-pod-2`, perhaps) configuring a pod that will join the `frontend` service.
-Add the pod to the cluster with `kubectl create`.
-The pod should have a different name than the one specified `frontend-pod.yaml`.
+0. Update the labels on `resources/frontend-pod-3.yaml` so that it will join your `frontend-via-loadbalancer` service.
+Add the pod to the cluster with `kubectl apply -f`.
+Note that this pod intentially contains a different image than others in its service, which is _extremly_ not recommended; we're only doing it for demonstration purposes.
-1. Hit your service using `your-loadbalancer.yourcloudprovider.com` several times and verify that the hostname on the front page changes.
+0. Check out the `Endpoints` associated with your service again; you should see one more.
+0. Hit your service's `/pizza` endpoint repeatedly until it's obvious that the new pod has joined the service.

 ## Exercise 4 — Clean up